Emerson/emerson.github.io/src/content/emberjs-with-xstate.md

 ### Saving the User (well… faking it anyway)

 There are times when you may want a transition to be contingent on the results of an async operation rather than explicitly sending events to your machine.
-In our example, when the form is submitted we would likely hit an API and depending the result, transition to either the `success` or `error` state.
+In our example, when the form is submitted we would likely hit an API and depending on the result, transition to either the `success` or `error` state.

 To accomplish this we can use the [`invoke` property](https://xstate.js.org/docs/guides/communication.html) when defining our `saving` state.
 There is a lot to know about `invoke`, but in its most simple form it allows you to register a callback that returns a promise.
 In our case if the promise is `resolved` we want to transition to the `success` state, and if it’s `rejected` we want to transition to the `error` state.